iolanta-tech/python-yaml-ld/docs/blog/any-ld.md

 ---
-title: Use ⋆-LD to denote any JSON-LD derived standard
+title: Use ＊-LD to denote any JSON-LD derived standard
 tags: [decision]
 ---